Laboratory of biomechanics

-The Laboratory of biomechanics (in French : Laboratoire de biomécanique), also known as the LBM, is a French laboratory of research located in Paris.
+The Institut de Biomécanique Humaine Georges Charpak (IBHGC) is a French research institute located in Paris.
+It was formerly called the laboratory of biomechanics (laboratoire de biomécanique) or LBM until 2013.
 It is under the authority of Arts et Métiers ParisTech.
 It is part of the Carnot Institute ARTS and currently employs more than 50 persons.
 It is officially recognized by the CNRS as a host research team (équipe d'acceuil n°4494).

 Teaching and research topics

 The main part of the research is focused on the following lines :